Let’s look at the Pros and Cons of a EDM Wire Cut Machine

 In order to deal with the limited ability of a conventional milling machine, it leads to the development of the NC lathe.
-A NC lathe has a numerical control system involve in the machining process, which enhances the complexity it can achieve.
+An NC lathe has a numerical control system involved in the machining process, which enhances the complexity it can achieve.
 That is, the parameters regarding the process, such as the cutter position and the cutting speed, are programmed into numerical instructions.
 By following these instructions under the maneuvering of the operators, the capabilities of the machine become broader than before.

 Although the NC system enables more precise control regarding the machining process, it still has to rely on the maneuver of operators.
-This takes not only time but also the excessive labor expenditure, which don’t seem to be profitable for the manufacturers.
+This takes not only time but also excessive labor expenditure, which doesn't seem to be profitable for the manufacturers.
 For pursuing the maximum practicality of this type of machine, the more advanced machining center appeared in the industry.

 The term "machining centers" refers to programmed drilling and milling machines equipped with some critical but sometimes optional equipment.
 The additional equipment, such as swing heads, high-end spindles, cradle-like 4th axis, electric cutters, etc., thereby offers additional functions.
 Also, as these parts are in combination with the automatic characteristic, they compensate the existing obstacle with the former form, which refines the operation even better.